-We serve as the professional family for more than 137,000 osteopathic physicians and medical students across the U.S.
+We represent more than 168,000 osteopathic physicians and medical students across the U.S.

 Osteopathic physicians, or DOs, believe there's more to good health than the absence of pain or disease.
 Their whole-person approach to medicine focuses on prevention, helping promote the body's natural tendency toward health and self-healing.

 Osteopathic medicine is one of the fastest-growing health care professions in the country.
 Approximately one in four medical students attends a college of osteopathic medicine.

 As the primary certifying body for DOs and the accrediting agency for all osteopathic medical schools, the AOA works to accentuate the distinctiveness of osteopathic principles and the diversity of the profession.

 In addition to promoting public health and encouraging scientific research, the AOA advocates at the state and federal levels on issues that affect DOs, osteopathic medical students and patients.

 Providing tools, resources and support to advance your professional and personal goals.